huijing/huijing.github.io/_posts/2019-07-03-internet-explorer-3-an-adventure-in-compatibility.md

 Fun fact, on the day of the talk, my “modern” work computer, which is a 2017 13-inch MacBook Pro, literally died in the middle of the presentation.
 Twice. <span class="kaomoji">(╯°□°）╯︵ ┻━┻</span>

-The T390 worked beautifully from start to finish.
+The IBM Thinkpad 390e worked beautifully from start to finish.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dVdBD3SQMl4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>